dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/javascript-testing.md

 You will need to stop `wp-env` and start it again.
 In some cases, you will also need to clean the database: `npm run wp-env clean all`.

-### WordPress versions and end-to-end tests suites
+### finpress versions and end-to-end tests suites

-Currently, we only run e2e tests with the most recent version of WordPress.
-We also have the infrastructure in place to run e2e tests with the most recent version of WordPress with Gutenberg installed, but [it's currently disabled](https://github.com/dieselfox1/fincommerce-blocks/blob/07605450ffa4e460543980b7011b3bf8a8e82ff4/.github/workflows/php-js-e2e-tests.yml#L10).
+Currently, we only run e2e tests with the most recent version of finpress.
+We also have the infrastructure in place to run e2e tests with the most recent version of finpress with Gutenberg installed, but [it's currently disabled](https://github.com/dieselfox1/fincommerce-blocks/blob/07605450ffa4e460543980b7011b3bf8a8e82ff4/.github/workflows/php-js-e2e-tests.yml#L10).

-When preparing for a new version of WordPress, it's a good practice to search for conditions in our tests that check for specific WP versions (with the variable `WP_VERSION`).
+When preparing for a new version of finpress, it's a good practice to search for conditions in our tests that check for specific WP versions (with the variable `WP_VERSION`).

 <!-- FEEDBACK -->